 Thomas Cook Group Plc Ord Eur0.01 is listed on the London Stock Exchange trading with ticker code TCG.L, and is part of the Tourism and Leisure sector.
-It has a market capitalisation of £20,949m, with approximately 1,536m shares in issue.
+It has a market capitalisation of £12,901m, with approximately 1,536m shares in issue.
 Over the last year, Thomas Cook share price has been traded in a range of 81.75, hitting a high of 86.05, and a low of 4.30.

 Thomas Cook, officially known as Thomas Cook Group Plc Ord Eur0.01 was formed in February of 2007, making the company twelve years old.
 The company filed its latest accounts on 30th September 2014, showing a turnover of approximately 8.59 billion GBX with gross profits of 1.87 billion, or 1.2163 per issued share, and a pre-tax profit margin of -1.33%.
 Thomas Cook currently has 11 directors, and has had 23 previous directors over the last 12 years.
 In the last set of accounts produced by Pricewaterhousecoopers Llp, the company showed 939.00 million paid in salaries to the 22,672 staff (average wage of 41 thousand), with the directors receiving an average 222 thousand each.
 In the accounts filed in 2014, the company paid 0 in dividends.